utsav0/daily-dev-tips/src/pages/posts/bash-cleanmymac-alternative.md

 3. Execute command `~/path/to/script/bash.sh`
 4. Voila, all done

-It's a very simple script, but it can be useful to find/remove certain files on your computer.
+It's a straightforward script, but it can be helpful to find/remove specific files on your computer.

 Find this project on [GitHub](https://github.com/rebelchris/cleanMyPc)